emilyallegretti/CSE3901-Lab3/Project2/README.md

 2. From a terminal window, navigate to the Team-1-Lab-2 project directory
 3. Run `cd Project2` from the command line to navigate into the inner Rails project folder
 4. Run the `bundle install` command to install the necessary gems
-5. Run `rails db:drop` and then `rails db:migrate` to initialize the database
+5. Run  `rails db:create` and then `rails db:migrate` to create and initialize the database with the current schema

 ### Creating the Pre-Approved Admin
 When a user specifies that they are an admin or an instructor on signup, that user must be approved for elevated privileges by a pre-existing admin.
 So, a pre-approved admin must be created on startup of the app.